josefigarola/Linear_Actuator/README.md

 Lineal system to determine position given by a signal and controlled by a PID.

 # Objective
-This project is given by a John Deere´s challenge in order to implement a PID controller on a linear system.
+This project is given by a Tecnologico de Monterrey and John Deere´s challenge in order to implement a PID controller on a linear system.

 # Development of the system